xwmx/nb/README.md

 convert it to structurally valid XHTML (or HTML).
 ```

+Use the down arrow (`↓`) link to download the original file in its
+original format.

 Items can be edited within a terminal or GUI browser using the `edit`
 link on the item page or by opening the item with `nb browse --edit` /
 `nb br -e`, which automatically resizes the form to fit the current